Symphony in Effect: Reception

 The album was successful in Canada, with 190,000 copies sold, nearly going double platinum.
-It peaked at #4 on Canada's RPM Albums Chart.
-RapReviews.com gave it a 7/10 rating, stating "Maestro Fresh-Wes was exactly the right rapper to put Canadian hip-hop on the map."
+It peaked at No. 4 on Canada's RPM Albums Chart.
+The Kingston Whig-Standard determined that "his lyrics are both deft and def, and although they're not without swagger, they're a cut above the usual rap pap."
+RapReviews gave it a 7/10 rating, stating that "Maestro Fresh-Wes was exactly the right rapper to put Canadian hip-hop on the map."
 The album won the first Juno Award for Rap Recording of the Year in 1991.

+In 2023, the album was the recipient of the Heritage Jury Prize at the 2023 Polaris Music Prize.

 Track listing

 † Maximum 60 is incorrectly credited as the producer of "Let Your Backbone Slide".